BouglaceMarouane/Student-Management-System/README.md

 Built using **HTML**, **PHP**, **MySQL**, and **Bootstrap**, this project offers a modern user experience with reliable backend functionality.
 It ensures secure data handling, streamlined workflows, and efficient management of student records.

 ---

+## ***🚀 Key Features :***

+- 📝 **Student Registration**: Allows students to register with their details, including name, email, date of birth, and field of study.
+- 🔑 **Login System**: Secure login for both administrators and students with role-based redirection.
+- 🛠️ **Admin Dashboard**: Manage student registrations, validate accounts, and edit or delete student profiles.
+- 📋 **Student Profile**: View and update personal information, including password changes.
+- 🔒 **Secure Passwords**: Passwords are hashed using PHP's *password_hash* for secure storage.
+- 🌐 **Responsive Interface**: Fully responsive interface built with Bootstrap.

+---